martynp/ed-daemon/readme.md

 docker run -d -it -p 80:8000 -v /var/data/app:/usr/share/nginx/html --name website nginx
 ```

-The `-d -it` flags are required and the `--name` parameter is set by the daemon, the remainder of the parameters are set in the ed-daemon configuration file `/etc/edd/config.json`.
+The `-d -it` flags are required and the `--name` parameter is set by ed, the remainder of the parameters are set in the ed-daemon configuration file `/etc/edd/config.json`.

 ``` json
 {